AdobeDocs/advertising.en/help/dsp/admin/advertiser-settings.md

 #### [!UICONTROL DoubleVerify Authentic Brand Suitability]

-**[!UICONTROL DoubleVerify Account]:** ([!DNL DoubleVerify] customers only; optional) The brand safety segment ID associated with the organization's [!DNL DoubleVerify] account.

-**[!UICONTROL Enable Authentic Brand Suitability]:** (Optional) By default, enables [!DNL DoubleVerify Authentic Brand Safety], which blocks impressions post-bid using the custom brand safety rules configured for the specified segment ID.
+**[!UICONTROL DoubleVerify Account]:** ([!DNL DoubleVerify] customers only; optional) A [!DNL DoubleVerify Authentic Brand Safety] segment ID associated with the organization's [!DNL DoubleVerify] account to use by default for all placements.
+Specifying an ID blocks impressions post-bid using the custom brand safety rules configured for the specified segment ID.
 DSP bills your account for usage for the segment ID.

-You can override the advertiser-level setting at the placement level.
+The ID must begin with "51" and consist of eight digits.
+You can change or delete the advertiser-level ID at the placement level.

 >[!MORELIKETHIS]
 >